Universal-Team/db/docs/_3ds/fmsx3ds.md

 title: fMSX3DS
 unique_ids:
 - '0x736E4'
-update_notes: '<p dir="auto">v1.4<br>

-  -Add support for V9990 and its clones(GFX9000 etc).<br>
+update_notes: '<p dir="auto">-Add support for Dual Screen for V9990!(Codename INTRUDER, 2 Screen Demo by N.I etc).<br>

-  You can use it with chose "[Option]" item in the fMSX3DS system menu, and enable the "Use V9990" option item.<br>
+  To use this, select "[V9990 Dual Screen]" item in the fMSX3DS system menu, and select "On".</p>

-  Good news for New3DS user.
-I tested almost all of homebrew games/apps that use V9990 and all of them works full speed at 60fps on New3DS.<br>

-  As to Old3DS, it has mixed results depends on homebrew.
-Some homebrew runs full speed even on Old3DS, but some homebrew runs too slow.</p>

-  <p dir="auto">-Fixed konami SCC sound issue with miss detect of SCC and SCC+ in
-  some cae<br>

-  (Project Melancholia English translation patched SD Snatcher, TINY SLOT CHECKER etc.).</p>

-  <p dir="auto">-Add new option item "Read SCC Plus Wave".
-Some games/apps requires
-  this option item on to enable SCC sound.<br>

-  (GEM(GameBoy emulator for MSXTurboR + V9990) etc).</p>

-  <p dir="auto">-Update "emu8950.c" by Mitsutaka Okazaki to latest version.</p>
+  <p dir="auto">-Update "emu2149.c" by Mitsutaka Okazaki to latest version(v1.42).</p>

-  <p dir="auto">-Add support fr new firmware(0.07.08) for MSX0.</p>
+  <p dir="auto">-Add support for LED light analog output for MSX0.<br>

+  To use this, Choose "[Option]" item in the fMSX3DS system menu, and change option item "/Use MSX0" to "On",<br>

+  and "/MSX Analog Output" to "LED(3DS PowerLED)".<br>

+  Caution! it use Nintendo3DS''s real LED.
+Your 3DS is not breakdown while LED blinking.</p>

-  <p dir="auto">-Add support for ASCII16 ROM Mapper with 4MB size(9Finger Demo by
+  <p dir="auto">-Add support for overlay for reference image.<br>
-  NOP, MSX in a Row!, MSX-Wings etc).</p>

-  <p dir="auto">-Adjust posions of "No Scale" and "Keep Aspect" screen strech Mode.</p>

-  <p dir="auto">-Fixed bug that you cann''t assign ":" key to 3DS''s button in keyconfig.</p>

-  <p dir="auto">-Add ability to change RAM size of MSX.<br>
+  It''s usefull for MSX graphic apps such as Graph Saurus etc. and MSX sprite editor app such as S.S.T etc.<br>

-  You can do that with choosing "[Option]" item in the fMSX3DS system menu, and change value of "/RAM Size".<br>
+  To use this,  Choose "<a href="Overlay">Load Reference Image</a>" item in the fMSX3DS system menu, and select reference image file.<br>

-  Caution that you must use same RAM size when you load saved state.</p>
+  And choose "[Adjust Reference Image]" item in the fMSX3DS system menu to enter adjust reference image menu.<br>

+  In this menu, you can change reference image''s position, size, and transparent rate with Nintendo3DS''s keys.<br>

+  PAD:adjust position  LR key:change size of reference image  XY key:change transparent rate</p>

+  <p dir="auto">-Fixed bug that some disk games does''nt work on MSXTurboR(Breaker(JAST)
+  etc).</p>

-  <p dir="auto">-Add ability to overclock R800 CPU for MSXTurboR.<br>
+  <p dir="auto">-Add support for TC8566AF FDC emulation for MSXTurboR.<br>

+  With this more games/apps become works correct(ksaver.com etc).</p>

+  <p dir="auto">-Fix bug that boot with ctrl key does''nt work on MSXTurboR(Many KOEI
+  game of disk version(Ishin no Arashi , Sangokushi, Sangokushi2 etc) etc).</p>

+  <p dir="auto">-Improve emulation of MSXTurboR Pause.
+(Networkers Gift Disk etc).</p>

+  <p dir="auto">-Fix graphic glitches of Screen mode 10 (Intro of Shin kugyoku den
+  etc).</p>

+  <p dir="auto">-Fixed bug that fMSX3DS get''s error when you power off Nintendo 3DS
+  while displaying "[Frequently Used Folder]" system menu.</p>

+  <p dir="auto">-Add support for ".der" copy protected disk files made by Disk-Manager.<br>

+  <a href="http://www.lexlechz.at/en/software/DiskMgr.html" rel="nofollow">http://www.lexlechz.at/en/software/DiskMgr.html</a></p>

+  <p dir="auto">-Add support for ESE-RAM.<br>

+  <a href="https://www.msx.org/wiki/ESE-RAM" rel="nofollow">https://www.msx.org/wiki/ESE-RAM</a><br>

+  <a href="http://www.hat.hi-ho.ne.jp/tujikawa/ese/eseram.html" rel="nofollow">http://www.hat.hi-ho.ne.jp/tujikawa/ese/eseram.html</a><br>

-  You can use it with choosing "[OverClockR800(Unsafe)]" item in the fMSX3DS system menu, and select overclock rate.<br>
+  you can use it with selecting menu item "[Load Ese RAM 512k ROM]" in the fMSX3DS''s system menu.</p>'

-  Caution that it''s unsafe, and many games go wrong with overclock.</p>

-  <p dir="auto">-Add suggestion message to restart when you change printer port.</p>'
-updated: '2024-08-13T11:42:19Z'
+updated: '2024-10-11T09:24:33Z'
-version: v1.40
+version: v1.41
-version_title: v1.40
 website: https://gbatemp.net/threads/release-fmsx3ds-msx-msx2-msx2-emulator-with-new-feature-for-3ds.637072/
 ---
 fMSX(MSX emulator) port to 3DS.
 Add new feature such as MSXTurboR emulation and MSX0 emulation.